Mark Leiter Jr.: Somerset Patriots

-Leiter signed with the Somerset Patriots of the Atlantic League of Professional Baseball for the 2020 season.
-Leiter did not play in a game for the Patriots due to the cancellation of the 2020 ALPB season because of the COVID-19 pandemic.
+On July 9, 2020, Leiter signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+He did not play in a game for the Patriots due to the cancellation of the 2020 ALPB season as a result of the COVID-19 pandemic, though he would participate in a pop-up series of games that the team would create called the SOMERSET Professional Baseball Series.

 Detroit Tigers

 On March 24, 2021, Leiter signed a minor league contract with the Detroit Tigers organization.
 Leiter split the 2021 season with the Double-A Erie SeaWolves and the Triple-A Toledo Mud Hens.
 He made 25 appearances, going 10–8 with a 3.77 ERA and 145 strikeouts.
 He became a free agent following the season.